Python Turtle - Lesson 3

 Remove unnecessary variables

-Another good programming practice is to remove unnecessary variables.
+Another good habit in programming is to remove variables that we don’t really need.

-Do we need the degrees variable?
-Could we place the calculation inside the for loop instead?
+Do we actually need the degrees variable?
+Could we just do the calculation inside the for loop instead?

-If we remove line 5 by moving the calculation to line 10, our code will look like the following.
+If we remove line 5 and move the calculation to line 10, our code would look like this.

 1import turtle